alunegov/ton-contest-2/readme.md

 # Post contest era

-Lottery web page are availiable [here](http://alunegov.gitlab.io/ton-contest-2/).
+Lottery's web page are availiable [here](http://alunegov.gitlab.io/ton-contest-2/).

+Lottery's Telegram bot are availiable as `@TonLottery3of13Bot`.

+Helper [script](deploy.cmd) for deploying back and bot to VPS using scp and ssh.